-The amount received by or accrued to a non-resident from the disposal of an equity share will only be included in gross income if the amount is neither of a capital nature nor deemed to be of a capital nature and is derived from a source within or deemed to be within South Africa.
+The amount received by or accrued to a non-resident from the disposal of an equity share will be included in gross income only if the amount is neither of a capital nature nor deemed to be of a capital nature and is derived from a source within South Africa.
 Thus if a non-resident trades in shares on the JSE it will first be necessary to determine the source of the amounts derived on disposal of the shares.
 If the amounts are from a source outside South Africa section 9C will not apply.
 In determining the source of income derived from the disposal of shares, South African courts have considered it to be the place where the share-dealing business is being carried on.
-This may be where the capital is employed or where the taxpayer's wits and labour are exercised.
+This source may be where the capital is employed or where the taxpayer's wits and labour are exercised.

-In Overseas Trust Corporation Ltd v CIR15 the appellant carried on a business in South Africa of buying and selling shares and other securities.
+In Overseas Trust Corporation Ltd v CIR18 the appellant carried on a business in South Africa of buying and selling shares and other securities.
 The company sold certain shares through brokers in Germany.
 The brokers received instructions from Cape Town to find buyers and to sell the shares at a certain price.
 The share certificates were forwarded to the German brokers.
 The court found that the company had acquired the shares in South Africa where its capital was employed and that it did not carry on a business in Germany.
 The transactions were fully controlled from South Africa and the brokers were merely agents of the appellant acting on its instructions.
 Accordingly the profit was held to be from a source within South Africa.

-In $CIR \ v \ Black^{16}$ the taxpayer, a Johannesburg-based stockbroker, carried on a business of buying and selling shares through a London broker.
+In CIR v Black19 the taxpayer, a Johannesburg-based stockbroker, carried on a business of buying and selling shares through a London broker.
 The broker was entitled to deal in shares without consulting the taxpayer.
-The court held that the source of the profits was in London because that was where a distinct business of buying and selling shares was being carried on.
+The court held that the